wp-plugins/tabby-responsive-tabs/readme.txt

 = 1.2.2 =

-* Extracted print stylesheet into separate file
+* Included print stylesheet as a separate file

 = 1.2.1 =